dotchetter/findf/readme.md

 # findf

-#### Cmdlet for easier, faster-than-GUI and more responsive search for files or directories using the command line.
+#### Cmdlet for easier, faster-than-GUI and more responsive search for files or directories using the command line, returning only full path for every found item.

 ## About